sjbavier/Reference/terraform/terraform-secrets.md

 }
 ```

-- use a option completely out of Terraform such as 1password, LastPass or OS X Keychain.
+- use an option completely out of Terraform such as 1password, LastPass or OS X Keychain.

 ```tf
 variable "db_password" {